caderek/aoctimer/README.md

 aoctimer init
 ```

-It will a create local config and execute the benchmark.
+It will create the local config and execute the benchmark.

-Execute your code (if you skip the day flag, it will try to autocomplete the day scanning your command and working directory):
+Execute your code (if you skip the day flag, it will try to autocomplete the day by scanning your command):

 ```sh
 aoctimer --day <day_number> <your_command>